vibhuthakur9911/3d-intereactive-block/README.md

 - 2 Open index.html: Open the index.html file in your preferred web browser to view the 3D interactive block in action.

 ### Usage
+> [!NOTE]
-Feel free to use and modify this project according to your needs.
+> Feel free to use and modify this project according to your needs.
 Here are a few ways you can customize it:

 - Customize Block Appearance: Adjust the CSS properties in styles.css to change the appearance of the 3D block.
 - Modify Block Behavior: Modify the JavaScript code in script.js to change the behavior of the interactive block.